 As a consumer, open banking allows you to grant secure access to your bank account so that information about your income and expenses can be used to provide useful services to you, such as budgeting advice, or recommendations for other financial products you're eligible for.It can simplify money management in several ways and can also allow you to make secure payments more easily than with conventional online banking.Although open banking is a relatively new concept, it is already changing the way people use their bank accounts, for the better.
 For businesses, open banking can reduce costs, reduce risk and improve customer experience.
 We cover the benefits of open banking for businesses and consumers in more detail in the section below.
 In the UK, more than 3 million people and businesses are already using open banking-enabled apps and services in their daily lives.
 At the current rate of growth, 60% of the UK population will use open banking by September 2023.

 What are the benefits of open banking for consumers?

 For consumers, open banking provides the following key benefits:

 - It can allow you to make payments quickly, easily and securely.
-Paying by open banking is , especially on mobile.
+Paying by open banking is faster than making a conventional online payment, especially on mobile.
 There's no need to type in your card details or log into your bank account.
 Once you've decided what you want to buy, you simply select your bank's name from the on-screen list and securely verify your payment using fingerprint or face ID.
 This takes just moments and the money is transferred instantly.
 It's as easy as using a touchless credit card in person and it uses bank-grade security.

 - It can provide proof of income for rental agreements, mortgages, loans and investments.
 Regulated companies can, with your permission, use open banking to get an overview of your income and expenses, for example so that they can make a fast decision on your loan or rental application.
 You can also sign up to some services and apps faster and without having to upload or print copies of payslips and bank statements.